Edit

 • Request for Azure Relay Information Failed: (AuthorizationFailed) The client '\<user name\>' with object id '\<ID\>' does not have authorization to perform action 'Microsoft.HybridConnectivity/endpoints/listCredentials/action' over scope '/subscriptions/\<Subscription ID\>/resourceGroups/\<Resource Group\>/providers/Microsoft.HybridCompute/machines/\<Machine Name\>/providers/Microsoft.HybridConnectivity/endpoints/default' or the scope is invalid.
 If access was recently granted, please refresh your credentials.

-• Ensure that you have the Virtual Machine Local user Login role on the resource you're connecting to.
-If using Microsoft Entra login, ensure you have the Virtual Machine User Login or the Virtual Machine Administrator Login roles and that the Microsoft Entra SSH Login extension is installed on the Arc-Enabled Server.
+To fix this issue, ensure that you have the Virtual Machine Local user Login role on the Arc-enabled server that you're connecting to.
+If using Microsoft Entra login, ensure you have the Virtual Machine User Login or the Virtual Machine Administrator Login roles and that the Microsoft Entra SSH Login extension is installed on the Arc-Enabled server.

 HybridConnectivity RP not registered

-This issue occurs when the HybridConnectivity resource provider isn't registered for the subscription.
-Error:
+If the HybridConnectivity resource provider isn't registered for the subscription, you may see the following error:

 • Request for Azure Relay Information Failed: (NoRegisteredProviderFound) Code: NoRegisteredProviderFound

-• Confirm success by running az provider show -n Microsoft.HybridConnectivity, verify that registrationState is set to Registered
+• Confirm success by running az provider show -n Microsoft.HybridConnectivity, and verify that registrationState is set to Registered.

 Next steps